dsimmons/node-explorer/README.md

-h2. node-explorer
+## node-explorer

 Note: The core functionality of this project will continue to be open-sourced and supported.
 However, I intend to fork the core at some later date.
 That portion will *not* be public.

 node-explorer seeks to be a lightweight file server built using Node.js and the following:
 * MongoDB
 * Express
 * MVC with Backbone.js
 * HTML templating with Jade
 * CSS templating with Stylus

-h3.
-Features (planned)
+### Features (planned)
 * Authentication
 	* Only authenticated users can make it to the home page.
 	* New users can register, but accounts are disabled by default.
 	* Administrators have full control over who is granted access.
 * Security
 	* All passwords are stored as salted SHA-256 hashes.
 	* Traffic defaults to HTTPS over TLS/SSL.
 * Speed
 	* FAST.
 Node + MongoDB + Express.
 	* Additional caching mechanisms to come eventually.
 	* TODO: Test Node performance of varying buffer size for multiple simultaneous requests.
 	* TODO: Test single process vs child workers for serving up files.

-h3.
-Install
+### Install
-<pre><code>
 	git clone git@github.com:dsimmons/node-explorer.git
 	cd node-explorer
 	npm install -d
 	node app
-</code></pre>

-h3.
-License
+### License

 The MIT License (MIT)
 Copyright (c) <2011> <Dan Simmons>